|Wallasey Snooker Association -|

 32. Each team shall play at least one home and one away match with other clubs entered in their division.
 Counting TWO points for the highest aggregate match score and ONE point each for a draw.
 In the event of teams being unable to complete their fixtures and withdrawing from the League, all points gained against the defaulting teams during the season are null and void.
 The team at the close of the season having the most points shall hold the champi-onship of the League for one year.
 In the event of a tie for either First, runners-up a playoff or play offs will take place to deter-mine an outright winner, arranged by the Secretary.

 34. All fixtures must be played.
-Any team failing to complete their league fixtures or not notifying their opponents that they will not be able to attend on a match night, will have TWO points deducted from their record.
+(For the purpose of this rule a minimum number of players constituting a team shall be FOUR) Any team failing to complete their league fixtures or not notifying their opponents that they will not be able to attend on a match night, will have TWO points deducted from their record.
 Also be liable to committee censure, the teams players league and individual competition status may be in doubt.

 35. The top two teams in division two may be promoted to the higher division.
 The bottom two teams in division one may be relegated to the lower division.

 36. Any team not paying first half levies by due date, will be penalized FOUR points from first half of season.
 Second half non-payment of levies would mean deletion from league status until paid and the first half levies will be paid at the commencement of the new season and the second half levies paid half way through that season.

 37. Each snooker TEAM will send a bonafide club member to every monthly meeting, who may represent ONE team only.
 Failure to do so will result in the team losing TWO points.